Schocken von Schocken - How not to privatise air? [CANCELLED]

 A play about the moral legacy of department store owner Salman Schocken

-The well-being of his employees was very importand to Salman Schocken.
-He not only paid them well, but also looked after them in every conceivable way.
-The staff of the Schocken department stores, which were scattered far and wide across the region, were able to spend their annual holiday in a resort he had built in the countryside.
-The costs for the trip were taken care of by the company.
-In the stores themselves, Schocken did not offer fast fashion, but made long-lasting, quality goods affordable for everyone.
+Salman Schocken had the well-being of his employees at heart.
+He paid them well and took great care of them.
+The employees of the Schocken department stores, which were scattered throughout the region, were able to spend their annual holidays at a resort he had built in the countryside.
+The company covered the costs.
+In the shops themselves, Schocken did not offer fast fashion, but made long-lasting quality goods affordable for everyone.
 He was by no means a liberal, but rather a conservative humanist.
-This play addresses ideas at the intersection of social and capitalist action.
-It is also an artistic exploration of the concept of a guaranteed basic income.
-Using imagination and the power of theatre, the play searches for a better future for all of us.
-Theatre companies in Poland and Germany are working on this production together across borders.
+The play aims to address ideas at the interface of social and capitalist behaviour.
+Artistically, it also explores the idea of a guaranteed basic income.
+With scenic imagination, the play theatrically looks out for a better future for us all.
+Theatres in Poland and Germany are working together on this production across borders.

 European Capital of Culture The Federal Government Commissioner for Culture and Media Free State of Saxony European Capital of Culture